-The College encourages all students, faculty, staff, community members and visitors to promptly report all crimes and other safety related incidents, including suspicious activity or persons.
-Prompt reporting ensures effective response, investigation and appropriate follow-up actions, including issuing a Timely Warning or Emergency Notification.
+The College encourages all students, faculty, staff, community members and visitors to promptly and accurately report all crimes and other safety related incidents, including suspicious activity or persons to Kenyon College's Office of Campus Safety or by calling 911 to report to local law enforcement (Knox County Sheriff's Office).
+Prompt and accurate reporting ensures effective response, investigation and appropriate follow-up actions, including issuing a Timely Warning or Emergency Notification.